 The work here is in partnership with the Santo Bush Mission, a Christian organisation under the Presbyterian Church of Vanuatu serving a number of villages on Espiritu Santo, the largest island of Vanuatu.

-The ministry of the Santo Bush Mission is wholistic—bringing good news to every aspect of the people.
-We offer support by visiting annually and by committing to cover the full cost of
+The ministry of the Santo Bush Mission is holistic—bringing good news to every aspect of the people.
+We offer support by visiting annually and by committing to cover the full cost of one of their teachers and also a pastor.
+As with Nepal the funds for this come from your giving, self-funding, grants from fundraising, and discretionary funds.

 Joao and Tania Petreceli